 You can also use this tool to check the spam score of a website.
 If the spam score is high, then it’s probably best to avoid this website as a link could be detrimental to your SEO efforts.

-Use of relevant keywords in the anchor text of inbound links is the eighth most important ranking factor for localized organic results, with quantity of inbound links to domain from locally-relevant domains coming in ninth.
+Use of relevant keywords in the anchor text of inbound links is the tenth most important ranking factor for localized organic results, with quantity of inbound links to domain from locally-relevant domains coming in sixth (moving up from ninth in 2021).

 To learn more about local link building, check out these resources: